Against Sadomasochism: Summary

 The compilation includes essays by a variety of radical feminists such as Alice Walker, Robin Morgan, Kathleen Barry, Diana E. H. Russell, Susan Leigh Star, Ti-Grace Atkinson, John Stoltenberg, Sarah Lucia Hoagland, Darlene Pagano, Susan Griffin, Cheri Lesh, and Judith Butler.
 Butler, credited as "Judy Butler", criticizes Samois in their essay "Lesbian S&M: The Politics of Dis-Illusion".
 Several other essays in the anthology also criticize it.
 The anthology also includes an interview between Audre Lorde and Susan Leigh Star.
 The essays express opposition to sadomasochism from a number of different viewpoints.
 Three pieces, a letter by Alice Walker, the interview with Audre Lorde, and a conversation between Karen Sims, Darlene Pagano, and Rose Mason, criticize the movement as insensitive to the experiences of black women, particularly criticizing "master/slave" relationships.
-Susan Leigh Star criticizes the use of swastikas and other Nazi imagery by some BDSM practitioners as anti-Semitic and racist.
+Susan Leigh Star criticizes the use of swastikas and other Nazi imagery by some BDSM practitioners as antisemitic and racist.
 Marissa Jonel and Elizabeth Harris's articles are accounts of personal experiences with sadomasochism, and Paula Tiklicorect and Melissa Bay Mathis use satire in their pieces.
 Susan Griffin's article, reprinted from her book Pornography and Silence with an introduction, criticizes Story of O, the book from which Samois took their name.
 Griffin argues that Story of O shows "how a pornographic society turns a woman's heart against herself".